15.1. Problems with Compilation¶

 If you are experiencing problems trying to compile OpenMC, first check if the error you are receiving is among the following options.

 A segmentation fault occurs when the program tries to access a variable in memory that was outside the memory allocated for the program.
 The best way to debug a segmentation fault is to re-compile OpenMC with debug options turned on.
 Create a new build directory and type the following commands:

 mkdir build-debug && cd build-debug cmake -Ddebug=on /path/to/openmc make

 Now when you re-run your problem, it should report exactly where the program failed.
-If after reading the debug output, you are still unsure why the program failed, send an email to the OpenMC User’s Group mailing list.
+If after reading the debug output, you are still unsure why the program failed, post a message on the OpenMC Discourse Forum.